 In November 2014, I was Called to the Bar of England and Wales by the Honourable Society of the Inner Temple.
 I was deeply honoured to have my Call proposed by former Lord Justice of Appeal Sir Stephen Sedley, who is also a Master of the Bench at the Honourable Society of the Inner Temple.

-Professionally, I have worked as a Senior Policy Advisor to the conciliation service Acas; at the Trades Union Congress as a research assistant in its EU & International Relations department; at the European Commission in Brussels, as a trainee speechwriter to Anna Diamantopoulou, then the European Commissioner for Employment and Social Affairs; as a Research Assistant for Nicky Gavron, Labour Deputy Mayor of London 2000-2008; and as Business Development Manager and Legal Caseworker at the Hackney Community Law Centre.
+Professionally, before becoming a pupil barrister, I worked as a Senior Policy Advisor to the conciliation service Acas; at the Trades Union Congress as a research assistant in its EU & International Relations department; at the European Commission in Brussels, as a trainee speechwriter to Anna Diamantopoulou, then the European Commissioner for Employment and Social Affairs; as a Research Assistant for Nicky Gavron, Labour Deputy Mayor of London 2000-2008; and as Business Development Manager and Legal Caseworker at the Hackney Community Law Centre.

 In November 2014, the Law Centres Network awarded me its Reita Clarke Memorial Award for Outstanding Achievement in recognition of my “award winning initiatives, (my) dynamism and creativity, and for (my) commitment to justice for the people of Hackney”.